-You see unlike typical trading where you would invest in something & stand to profit if the value of it increased, binary options trading doesn’t work in such a way.
-When you “invest” via binary options you are not actually owning anything at all – instead you are just betting on whether you think the value of something will increase or decrease over a set period of time.
+You see unlike typical trading where you would invest in something & stand to profit if the value of it increased, binary options trading doesn’t work the same way.
+When you “invest” via binary options you are not actually owning anything at all – instead, you are just betting on whether you think the value of something will increase or decrease over a set period of time.

 As far as I’m concerned there is NO way you can accurately predict whether the value of something will rise or fall over such a short period of time due to the immense amount of fluctuations – but the problem doesn’t end there.

 Instead, there is another BIG problem.
 You see, if you successfully win a binary options trade then you take back the amount you “invested” and you earn a bonus on top… However, if you lose, then you lose your entire investment.

 This essentially means that the odds are stacked against you & that they are almost entirely in the brokers favour.

 That’s likely the reason why after years of hearing stories about binary options trading I’ve never heard any stories of profits – because it seems like making a profit through binary trading is almost impossible… And that’s also the likely reasons why the USA & Canada chose to ban binary trading altogether.

 But anyway, if you are dead set on binary trading then let’s take a look back at IQ Option to see if they truly are a legitimate broker that you can actually trust to trade with it…

 Admittedly as I pointed out at the very beginning of this IQ Option review the website for this brokerage looks pretty darn professional & many of the self-claimed “pro” traders seem to have suspiciously positive reviews about it… But what do the REAL members think?